 A clear link has been identified between psychiatric disorders and homelessness.
 In turn, homelessness has been associated with poorer mental health outcomes and may trigger or exacerbate certain types of disorders.
-Findings indicate that homelessness is related to higher levels of psychiatric distress and lower perceived levels of recovery from serious mental illness.
+Findings indicate that homelessness is related to higher levels of psychiatric distress and lower perceived levels of recovery from serious mental illness.15

-"Homelessness is associated with substantially increased morbidity and mortality from many causes including infectious diseases, cardiovascular disease, cancer, unintentional injury, suicide, homicide, and substance use.
+"Homelessness is associated with substantially increased morbidity and mortality from many causes, including infectious diseases, cardiovascular disease, cancer, unintentional injury, suicide, homicide, and substance use.
 The unsheltered homeless have an even greater burden, with higher mortality than sheltered homeless."
+16

-There also is a strong association between psychiatric disorders and suicide in homeless populations
+There also is a strong association between psychiatric disorders and suicide in homeless populations.

+$Homeless\ Populations\ Summary\ for\ FL-600-Miami-Dade\ County$

-Table 11 Homeless Populations Summary for FL-600 - Miami-Dade County Date of Point In Time (PIT) Count: 1/21/2021 Population: Sheltered and full unsheltered count
+Date of Point In Time (PIT) Count: 1/21/2021

-Sheltered Unsheltered Total Emergency Transitional Safe Haven Adults with a Serious Mental Illness 471 84 10 283 848 Adults with a Substance Use Disorder 207 72 4 56 339 Adults with HIV/AIDS 38 11 0 15 64 Adult Survivors of Domestic Violence 111 61 0 0 172
+Sheltered Unsheltered Total Emergency Transitional Safe Haven Adults With a Serious Mental Illness 471 84 10 283 848 Adults With a Substance Use Disorder 207 72 4 56 339 Adults With HIV/AIDS 38 11 0 15 64 Adult Survivors of Domestic Violence 111 61 0 0 172

-Provided by: Miami-Dade County Homeless Trust
+Provided by Miami-Dade County Homeless Trust

-Mount Sinai Response/Plan/ Mount Sinai Services Overview
+Mount Sinai Response/ Plan/Mount Sinai Services Overview

-The MSMC Behavioral Health Team works closely with multiple Miami-Dade organizations and community-based outpatient health facilities (Miami-Dade County Homeless Trust, Thriving Mind South Florida) that reach underserved and homeless populations.
+The MSMC Behavioral Health Team works closely with multiple Miami-Dade organizations and community-based outpatient health facilities (such as Miami-Dade County Homeless Trust and Thriving Mind South Florida) that reach underserved and homeless populations.
 These important relationships are part of Mount Sinai's commitment to serving patients who may otherwise have no access to mental health care.
-The medical center is a Baker Act receiving facility, and those needing behavioral health services can seek treatment at our emergency centers in Miami Beach, Aventura, and Hialeah.
+The medical center is a Baker Act-receiving facility, and those needing behavioral health services can seek treatment at our emergency centers in Miami Beach, Aventura, and Hialeah.